 You’ll find all sorts of answers for this – but in my opinion, it’s wise to avoid any diet that strictly limits or eliminates entire food groups.
 Carbohydrates are important, as are healthy fats, so I would recommend eating these in moderation.

 I think that counting macros can be a good way to keep track of your food and ensure you are getting enough to eat.
-Here is a great resource for calculating your calories and macros while breastfeeding.
+Our calorie counter is also a macro calculator, so make sure you check that out.